 85% working Indian women feel they have two jobs, one at work and another at home

-Coming to women’s feeling of having two jobs, one being at workplace.
-Just check the average hours spent by women in workplaces and you will know who really need to slog for hours to be breadwinner for the family.
-It is undoubtedly the men who do most of the work at workplaces and women under different pretexts are given easy / flexible working hours, work from home, more leaves etc to manage their home and workplace.
-Also if we see the percentage of women taking part in workforce vis-a-vis percentage of men, we will know this so called 85% women is actually a miniscule number.
+Coming to women’s feeling of having two jobs, one being in the workplace.
+Just check the average hours spent by women in workplaces and you will know who really need to slog for hours to be the breadwinner for the family.
+It is undoubtedly the men who do most of the work at workplaces and women under different pretexts are given easy/flexible working hours, work from home, more leaves etc to manage their home and workplace.
+Also if we see the percentage of women taking part in workforce vis-a-vis percentage of men, we will know this so-called 85% woman is actually a minuscule number.

 73% married Indian women feel, a man prioritizes relaxing over helping with household chores

 So what the man is supposed to do after 8-16 long and stressful hours of work.
 Do we expect them to work even at home?
 Those who feel this is man’s privilege actually forget the hard work these men put in to get the home running.
 They are beaten up, hated, face cutthroat competition, boss’ abuses, colleague’s backstabbing and society’s red eye every time to earn a respectable living for the whole family.
 Women enjoy the fruits of men’s sacrifice in the outside world by living in a peaceful homely atmosphere, in a non competitive environment where there is no tension of quality check of the household work, where there is no tension of competition, where there are a lot of rights earned simply because of marriage and where there is no tension of losing one’s job, are women at all in disadvantage for doing household chores?
 This shows us that such surveys are intentionally done to enslave men in a kind of bondage where there is no responsibility defined for women and only the men are burdened with more and more expectations every day.

 More than 2/3rd (> 67%) Indian men prefer to watch TV than to do their laundry